Limequat

-The limequat is a citrofortunella hybrid that is the result of a cross between the Key lime and the kumquat, hybridized by Walter Tennyson Swingle in 1909.
+The limequat (Citrus × floridana) is a citrus hybrid that is the result of a cross between the Key lime and the kumquat, hybridized by Walter Tennyson Swingle in 1909.

 Description

 It is a small tree that grows into a contained bushy form.
 The leaves are characteristically citrus-like.
 The limequat produces an abundance of fruit even at a young age.
 The fruit is small, oval, greenish-yellow and contains seeds or pips.
 It has a sweet-tasting skin and a bitter-sweet pulp with a flavor similar to limes.
 The fruit can be eaten whole or the juice and rind can be used to flavor drinks and dishes.
 It has considerable amounts of vitamin C and is highly acidic.

 This plant is now grown in Japan, Israel, Spain, Malaysia, South Africa, the United Kingdom and the United States in California, Arizona, Florida, and Texas.
 The fruit can be found, in small quantities, during the fall and winter months in the United States, India and Japan.